 One-pot meals are a lazy cook's dream.
 Simply toss the ingredients together, stir the pot occasionally, and serve.
 (Honestly, nothing could be easier.)
 Considering the midweek struggle to get a healthy dinner on the table in a timely manner is real, we went in search of easy-to-make one-pot meals to add to our weeknight recipe repertoire.
 From a crowd-pleasing single-skillet spaghetti to a one-bowl salad that doesn't require mixing up a special dressing, these are the one-pot recipes that will save you from doing the dishes tonight.

-If your recipe board on Pinterest is getting a little stale, keep scrolling for five one-pot vegetarian recipes that are so easy to make even staunch carnivores will want to keep them on constant rotation.
+Keep scrolling for 30 one-pot vegetarian recipes that are so easy to make even staunch carnivores will want to keep them on constant rotation.

 The Hero Ingredient: The smoked paprika.
 While the base for this one-pot vegetarian recipe is relatively classic as far as stews go (it includes ingredients such as onions, garlic, carrots, and celery), this smoky spice lends an unexpected and delightful kick to the dish.

-The Pro Tip: Although you can simply ladle this soup into bowls and call it a day, Laura Wright of the First Mess says, "I'm slightly obsessed with the idea of ladling this lovely stew into a piping-hot baked potato."
+The Pro Tip: Although you can simply ladle this soup into bowls and call it a day, Laura Wright of The First Mess writes, "I'm slightly obsessed with the idea of ladling this lovely stew into a piping-hot baked potato."
 Wright adapted this recipe from A Couple Cooks' Pretty Simple Cooking cookbook.

 The Clincher: A side of crusty bread.
-This thick stew was practically made for pairing with a slice (or two) of hearty bread.
 The more rustic, the better.

 The Clincher: The no-mix dressing.
 (Yes, you read that correctly—no need to break out the salad dressing shaker for this one.)
 Simply drizzle on some tahini, squeeze a lemon over the salad greens, and dig in.